-Next, Options sent the majority of the transfer proceeds it had received from the AFPS to FPI for investment.
+In February 2013, Options forwarded the majority of the transfer proceeds received from the AFPS on to FPI for investment.

-Options sent Mr W his first annual SIPP statement in December 2013.
-This showed that it had made a payment of £250 to Caledonian, described as "IFA Fees", in April 2013.
+Options sent Mr W his first annual SIPP statement in November 2013.
+This showed that it had made a payment of £750 to Caledonian, described as "IFA Fees", in March 2013.